 Microsoft Forms is a great tool to quickly create new forms for surveys and collection of feedback.

 It is logically designed and user-friendly and anyone in your organization can in a short time create a fully usable form that can then be shared both internally and externally.
+Continue reading “Here’s how to share ownership of a Microsoft Form with others”

 It is September 2018.
 Every morning, I dedicate 15 minutes to update me on Office 365 Roadmap.
 Today i find that 67 updates are currently being rolled out and 234 that are in development.